shan8851/shan8851/README.md

 # 👋 Hey, I’m Asam | Shan8851.eth

-Full stack engineer building DAO governance and DeFi tooling at [Aragon](https://aragon.org).
+Full stack engineer building the bridge between blockchain potential and real world adoptionat [Polygon]([https://aragon.org](https://polygon.technology/)).
-Curious about modular governance, onchain UX, and all things open-source.
-Currently diving deeper into Solidity, system design, and backend infrastructure.
+Currently diving deeper into Solidity, system design and Rust.

 ---

 ## 🔨 What I’m Working On

-- 🧩 [Modular Governance UI @ Aragon](https://app.aragon.org) – interfaces for composable DAO flows
+- 🧩 [Agglayer](https://www.agglayer.dev/) – cross-chain settlement layer that connects the liquidity and users of any blockchain for fast, low cost interoperability and growth.
 - 🤝 Contributor to [Web3Privacy Now](https://github.com/web3privacy) – building tools for a more private Ethereum
 - 🔮 [EtherPoll](https://ether-poll-app.vercel.app/) - Vote on the hottest topics in the Ethereum ecosystem.
 Zero noise.
 All signal.
 - 💰 [OnchainTips](https://github.com/shan8851/onchain-tips)) – Smart contract fro receiving tips in eth and ERC20 tokens